biabbiassago/apstanet17-biabbiassago/finalpresentation.md

 They argue that if the cooperation attribute is neutral (i.e. it neither increases nor decreases fitness) then the probability of a single cooperator turning the enitre population into defectors (called "fixation probability") is of 1/N (with N, number of nodes).
 If the fixation probability of a single cooperator is greater than 1/N, then selection favors the emergence of cooperation.

 Therefore they study the fixation probability of cooperation attribute, by performing 10^6 simulations in each different settings (i.e. different values of benefit, cost and different types of networks).
 They then examine in how many of these simulations the cooperation attribute has fixated.
-They demonstrate that _b/c > k_  is a necessary condition (albeit not sufficient) for cooperation to be favoured by natural selection.
+They demonstrate that $\\frac{b}{c}&gt; k$ is a necessary condition (albeit not sufficient) for cooperation to be favoured by natural selection.

 In this project, I do not have time nor resources to run multiple 10^6 simulation for different conditions.
 Therefore, I decided to explore how networks can be used for evolutionary game theory games, by writing my own simulation, and building an interactive tool to visualize it.